 How do you create an employee expense report?

-You can generate an expense report from scratch using Microsoft Excel or Google Sheets, or auto-populate a report with an HR platform.
+You can create an employee expense report using spreadsheets like Excel or Google Sheets, or automate the process with an HR or expense management platform.

 Here’s how to create an expense report in Microsoft Excel: